Rui Naiwei

 Rui left China in 1990, moving to Tokyo, Japan where she studied Go as a student of Go Seigen and worked as a go teacher at a life insurance company.
 However, she was not allowed to enter any of the Japanese professional go association (Nihon Ki-in and Kansai Kiin) and so was unable to play professionally ([ext] reference:Japan Times article) except for some unofficial magazine sponsored games.

 She married Jiang Zhujiu in 1992, becoming the only 18-dan married couple in the world.
 In the same year she also was invited to the quadrennial Ing Cup.
-Despite that this was Rui's first tournament since she left China, she got through to the semi-finals where she was beaten by Otake Hideo 9-dan of Japan, but not before registering one win against him--to that point the greatest achievement by a female player in the game.
+Despite that this was Rui's first tournament since she left China, she got through to the semi-finals where she lost to Otake Hideo 9-dan of Japan, but not before registering one win against him—to that point the greatest achievement by a female player in the game.
 (This was surpassed only recently; Choi Jung reached the final of the Samsung Cup in 2022.)

 In the USA, 1996-1999